LouisJackman/language-x/README.md

 Compile-time metaprogramming:
 * No `constexpr`, templating, or `static if`.
 Should be the same language as runtime.
-* Derive from Lisp and Jai but reduce footguns like automatic variable captures.
+* Derive from Lisp and Jai but reduce footguns like Common Lisp automatic variable captures.
 * Do not copy D or C++.
 * Will eliminate the need for reflection.
 * What are the security implications of running arbitrary code from the